 Your journey throughout school and wherever else you may choose to study will ultimately be leading you to a university application, apprenticeship or a career.
 It may seem daunting; however our Sixth Form has been successful with all teaching staff helping us to achieve our goals.
 As well as valuable teaching and learning, the school has links with many external companies, who help us develop new skills, away from academics.
 PHSCEE sessions once a week invite Sixth Form students to gain experience within the school as well as the local community.
-We are encouraged to volunteer as much as we can and log our hours through Vinspired, a scheme that rewards volunteering with credited, official certificates that have a great effect on any applications we make.
+We are encouraged to volunteer as much as we can and log our hours.

 The door of the pastoral leaders is always open if more specific guidance is needed.
 We are confident that all the information you need to make an informed decision will be presented to you throughout the year.
 If you do have further questions, we are happy to speak to you, regarding our experiences and further information can be found on the website.

-We wholeheartedly hope that you choose Marlborough Sixth Form as it will undoubtedly allow you to succeed and provide guidance and support wherever you may need it.
+We wholeheartedly hope that you choose Marlborough it will undoubtedly allow you to succeed and you will be provided with guidance and support wherever you may need it.
 We look forward to seeing you next year!